 The available configuration variables are listed here in alphabetical order.
-Infrequently-used variables are marked with an asterisk (\); these generally do not need to be changed.
+Infrequently-used variables are marked with an asterisk (); these generally do not need to be changed.

-Variable Туре Description IT_ACCEPT_CONNECTIONS Boolean Allow connections to be opened from remote ORBs so that operations can be called on this ORB's objects.
-The default value is true. () IT_ALWAYS_CHECK_LOCAL_OBJS Boolean A true value here indicates that when an object reference arrives, always check to see if this is a reference for a local object.
-The default value is false. () IT_ANY_BUFFER_SIZE Integer The initial size of the internal buffer used for marshalling anys.
-The default value is 512. ()

-Variable Туре Description IT_BIND_IIOP_VERSION String This controls the IOR (Interoperable Object Reference) version used in bind() calls.
+Туре Description Boolean Allow connections to be opened from remote ORBs so that operations can be called on this ORB's objects.
+The default value is true. () Boolean A true value here indicates that when an object reference arrives, always check to see if this is a reference for a local object.
+The default value is false. () Integer The initial size of the internal buffer used for marshalling anys.
+The default value is 512. () String This controls the IOR (Interoperable Object Reference) version used in bind() calls.
 Orbix Java supplies a separate version control for bind() calls because they create their own IORs, and do not return IORs created by servers.
-This defaults to 10 (version I.0).
-You should only set this to 11 if you are sure that the target server supports IIOP I.I.
-Note: Whatever value is set for IT_BIND_IIOP_VERSION, the same value must be set for IT_DEFAULT_IIOP_VERSION.
-IT_BIND_USING_IIOP Boolean Use the IIOP protocol to bind() instead of the Orbix protocol.
+This defaults to 10 (version 1.0).
+You should only set this to 11 if you are sure that the target server supports IIOP 1.1.
+Boolean Use the IIOP protocol to bind() instead of the Orbix protocol.
 The default is true.
-IT_BUFFER_SIZE Integer The initial size of the internal buffer used for marshalling operation variables.
-The default value is 8192. () IT_CLASSPATH_SWITCH String The switch used by the Java interpreter to specify a classpath.
+Integer The initial size of the internal buffer used for marshalling operation variables.
+The default value is 8192. () String The switch used by the Java interpreter to specify a classpath.
 Used by the owjava tool when starting servers or other Java applications.
-This defaults to -classpath. ()
+This defaults to -classpath. () Integer The maximum number of retries Orbix Java makes to connect a client to a server.
+The default value is 5. () Boolean Integer String Boolean Integer String